ixza/010Cracked/README.md

 # 010Cracked
-License bypass patcher for 010Editor v12.0.1.0 \n
+License bypass patcher for 010Editor v12.0.1.0 <br>
 It should accept any password on the license check screen.